The Power of Innovation

 Bridging Africa and the Start-Up Nation

-From the early days of Angaza Capital's launch, there has been strong cooperation between the Israeli Tech ecosystem and RIF - in order to provide strategic and tech support at the sovereign and entrepreneurial levels.
+From the start, Ignite Inv has been fostering strong cooperation between the Israeli Tech ecosystem, the GCC and Africa's innovation economy - in order to provide strategic and tech support at the sovereign and entrepreneurial levels.

-By closely collaborating with influential entities such as Start-up Nation Central, Milken Institute, Mashav, the Ministry of Foreign Affairs and many Israeli unicorns, RIF is presenting African entrepreneurs and innovation leaders with insightful know-how, training, connections, learning missions, and impactful pilots funding.
+By closely collaborating with influential entities such as Start-up Nation Central, Milken Institute, Mashav, the Ministry of Foreign Affairs and many Israeli unicorns, Ignite Inv is presenting MEA entrepreneurs and innovation leaders with insightful know-how, training, connections, learning missions, and impactful pilots funding.

 “Emerging markets have eclipsed the advanced economies in GDP growth, just as the New World surpassed the Old at the end of the 19th century.The structural shift will generate opportunities to accelerate financial inclusion and boost aggregate demand in developing nations, by creating a resource-efficient model of growth.
 New technologies can enable nations to meet sustainable development and climate goals while maintaining food and energy supplies, clean water and good health”.

-Angela Homsi, Angaza Capital Managing Partner, participated in Milken Institute Global Conference "Start-up Nations: Creating Laboratories for Developing Economies"
+Angela Homsi, Ignite Investments Managing Partner, participated in Milken Institute Global Conference "Start-up Nations: Creating Laboratories for Developing Economies"